Henriette Davidis: Youth and upbringing

 Davidis was born in 1801 in Westfalen, Wengern on the Ruhr river, today a part of the town of Wetter (Ruhr), as the tenth of thirteen children of the vicar Ernst Heinrich Davidis and his Dutch wife Maria Katharina Litthauer.
 Ernst Heinrich Davidis had been ordained in 1780 in Amsterdam, had been working for nine years as a garrison's preacher in the Dutch town of Breda before accepting a posting as assistant vicar in Wengern.
 In 1792 he took over the vicarage.

-Following her confirmation Henriette in 1816 left her parents' house and moved in with her older sister Elisabeth who lived in Schwelm and was married to the lord of the manor of Haus Martfeld.
-For two years she attended the private girls' college in Schwelm, before returning to her parents in 1818 and changing to another private girls' college.
+Following her confirmation, Davidis in 1816 left her parents' house and moved in with her older sister Elisabeth who lived in Schwelm, then also part of the Kingdom of Prussia.
+Elisabeth was married to the lord of the manor of Haus Martfeld.
+For two years, Davidis attended the private girls' college in Schwelm, before returning to her parents’ home in 1818 and changing to another private girls' college.
 Later on she moved to Bommern to live with her sister Albertine, helping with the running of their estate and the upbringing of Albertine's four children.
-When her father died in 1828 she returned to Wengern to look after her mother until her death in 1838.
-Following this she accompanied a sick gentlewoman on a trip to Switzerland before taking residence in Windheim around 1840.
+When Davidis' father died in 1828, she returned to Wengern to look after her mother until her death in 1838.
+Following this, she accompanied a sick gentlewoman on a trip to Switzerland before taking residence in Windheim around 1840.

 From 1841 to 1848 Davidis worked at Haus Heine in Sprockhövel as a teacher at a free, so-called "working school".
 During that time her Praktisches Kochbuch.
 Zuverlässige und selbstgeprüfte Recepte der gewöhnlichen und feineren Küche (Practical Cookbook.
 Reliable and self-tested Recipes for the ordinary and refined Kitchen) was published, followed in 1847 and 1848 by Arrangements zu kleinen und größeren Gesellschaften and Praktische Anweisung zur Bereitung des Roßfleisches (Arrangements for smaller and larger parties/Practical instruction for the preparation of horse meat), both later merged into Praktisches Kochbuch.
 For Praktisches Kochbuch Davidis had been doing substantial research and collected recipes for a long time.